pgtipping/the-synth-rag/memory-bank/progress.md

 - ✅ Database configuration for development and production
 - ✅ Deployment configuration for Vercel
 - ✅ Error handling for API routes and client components
+- ✅ Proper routing with redirects for better user experience

 ### UI Components